The Value of Community Pharmacy

 PSNC Briefing 043/16: The Value of Community Pharmacy – a summary of PwC’s report (September 2016)

 This PSNC Briefing summarises the findings from the PwC report.
-Please note that this summary is intended to summarise the findings for pharmacists; materials for external audiences are being developed.
+Please note that this summary is intended to summarise the findings for pharmacists.

 Value of pharmacy infographic and references

-This one-page infographic has been developed to help get across the key findings from the PwC report in a more easily digestible way.
-LPCs may wish to use this when speaking to local stakeholders.
+This one-page infographic aims to help get across the key findings from the PwC report in a more easily digestible way.
 The references document provides more detail for those who are interested in the research behind the statistics.